 - a.
-Dispatch a Radiation Protection Emergency Team (RPET) to the incident site, if required. - b.
-Establish and supervise a system for radiological monitoring, excluding the monitoring of vehicles and people at traffic control points during evacuation.
+Dispatch a Radiation Protection Emergency Team (RPET) to the incident site, if required. - Provide methodology for determining Radioactive Material Licensure status and validation of common practices for legitimate radioactive material use. - Establish and supervise a system for radiological monitoring, excluding the monitoring of vehicles and people at traffic control points during evacuation. - d.
+Designate a representative to coordinate technical activities. - e.
+Recommend measures to lessen the adverse effects on the health of the public and emergency workers. - f.
+Recommend measures to control the spread of radioactivity. - g.
+Determine the types of radiological technical expertise required, if any, from other federal, state and local governmental agencies and private industries and requests through the SERT that those agencies provide such expertise and assistance. - h.
+Advise Division of Public Health on radiological issues during development and maintenance of a list of qualified radiological medical consultants who, if required, can assist state and local medical authorities. - i.
+Activate the Southern Mutual Radiological Assistance Plan (SMRAP) and coordinate the response, if required. - Identify fixed and supporting medical care facilities willing to accept and able to properly treat suspected or actual radiation contaminated victims. - k.
+Coordinate with DEQ Division of Waste Management on waste disposal.

-- c.
-Designate a representative to coordinate technical activities. - d.
-Recommend measures to lessen the adverse effects on the health of the public and emergency workers. - e.
-Recommend measures to control the spread of radioactivity. - f.
-Determine the types of radiological technical expertise required, if any, from other federal, state and local governmental agencies and private industries and requests through the SERT that those agencies provide such expertise and assistance. - g.
-Identify fixed and supporting medical care facilities willing to accept and able to properly treat suspected or actual radiation contaminated victims. - h.
-Serve as lead agency for radiological damage assessment for land, crops, livestock, and other personal property. - i.
-Assume control of all radiation related technical activities in the recovery operation. - j.
+- I. Serve as lead agency for radiological damage assessment for land. crops, livestock, and other personal property. - m.
+Assume control of all radiation related technical activities in the recovery operation. - n.
 Hazmat agencies will assist in radiation protection through interaction between other federal, state, and local agencies.

 - a.
 The State Laboratory of Public Health will provide services as necessary. - b.
-Coordinate local public health activities as necessary. - Provide assistance from the Epidemiology Section and the CDC to evaluate the public health impact of spills and other hazardous materials as necessary. - d.
-Support search and rescue missions as required. - e.
+Coordinate local public health activities such as drug administration to the general public or emergency responders as necessary. - c.
+Coordinate with Radiological Protection Section to develop and maintain a list of qualified medical consultants who can assist state and local medical authorities. - d.
+Provide assistance from the Epidemiology Section and the CDC to evaluate the public health exposure impact of spills and other hazardous materials as necessary. - e.
+Support search and rescue missions as required. - f.
 Environmental Health Section will collect shellfish samples for analysis; embargo and dispose of unprocessed shellfish; request the DMF enforce the embargo; embargo processed shellfish under authority delegated by the DA&CS; collect milk samples for analysis; request that the U.S. Department of Agriculture embargo contaminated milk; order local water supply plants to cease operations and close intake systems where deemed necessary and ensure all responders are appropriately trained in accordance with 29CFR §1910.120, and provide liaison with local health departments and provide technical assistance and consultation as needed.